tearflake/symp-intro/docs/core.md

 ## 4. Conclusion

 The Symp core provides a deliberately minimal foundation for symbolic computation.
 Its strict S-expression syntax, fixed-arity functions, and small set of primitives allow users to construct predictable and transparent computational structures.
 Although the core itself is intentionally sparse, it serves as the stable backbone for the richer paradigms defined in the broader Symp system.
-By separating pure computation from stateful device interactions, Symp core maintains conceptual clarity while remaining extensible.
-The examples provided illustrate how expressive behavior can emerge from a compact symbolic substrate.
+The examples provided illustrate how expressive behavior can emerge from a core symbolic substrate.